-Do you want to spend a night in a lodge with hot springs, under star-spangled sky?
+Under a star-spangled sky, do you want to spend a night in a cabin with hot springs?

-Texas is about twice as large as Japan, but unfortunately, there are few hot springs.
+Texas is about twice as large as Japan, but few hot springs can be founded.

-I stayed in a room named “El Corazon,” with a private bath.
+Today I would stay in a room named “El Corazon” with a private bath.

 Please look twice before the reservation because some rooms do not have private baths and the price differs.

 A cute cat welcomed me to the room; however, he began to sleep on the bed as if he owned the place.

 Leaving him lay, I went to the private bath pertaining to the cabin.

 The beautiful yellow bath room had an ordinary bath tub.